 DeFi (and Dapp)

 These are relatively new additions to the crypto dictionary.
-DeFi is short for decentralized finance, and Dapp is short for decentralized application.
+DeFi is short for decentralized finance, and Dapp is short for decentralized applications.
 DeFi aims to enable deeper integration between blockchains and financial services.
 Bitcoin was invented with the intention of taking away the middleman – i.e. the bank – from digital financial transactions.
-But with DeFi, it is now possible for other services that banks offer, such as insurance, loans or savings accounts to be made available without the middleman through the usage of blockchains with smart contracts, such as Ethereum.
-Although still in its early days, it’s a fast developing movement, with more and more Dapps springing up all the time.
+But with DeFi, it is now possible for other services that banks offer, such as insurance, loans, or savings accounts to be made available without the middleman through the usage of blockchains with smart contracts, such as Ethereum.
+Although still in its early days, it’s a fast-developing movement, with more and more Dapps springing up, and DeFi solutions including yield farming to help you get a piece of this.
 Finance is by no means the limits of Dapps though, with them having a wide range of functions, spanning from social media, to technology, to the arts, and many more.

 To the surprise of absolutely no-one, this term in relation to crypto has nothing to do with the commonly used piece of cutlery.
 Forking occurs when there is a need to make a change to a cryptocurrency’s blockchain.
 This could be necessary for a number of reasons, and there are soft forks and hard forks.
 The key difference is that a soft fork can be seen as a ‘software upgrade’, with the new consensus rules backwards compatible to the rules on the previous version of the blockchain.